-Key to species of Pseudomyrmex workers (except P. leptosus of which worker is unknown) in or possible in MS and AL
+Key to species of Pseudomyrmex workers (except P. leptosus of which worker is unknown) in the southeastern United States

 (from Ward 1985)